Federal School Code

-Off campus Community Service work-study opportunities exist for students.
-These job opportunities are certified as public service and/or private non-profit agencies working for the greater good of the community.
+Off-campus community service work-study opportunities also exist for students.
+These jobs are certified as public service and/or private non-profit agencies working for the greater good of the community.

-Students interested in these positions must meet work-study eligibility guidelines in or to be eligible.
-Off campus work-study opportunities are advertised through Handshake.
+Students interested in these positions must meet work-study eligibility guidelines to be eligible.
+Off campus work-study opportunities are also advertised through Handshake.

 800 Algoma Blvd.